 Citizenship of Aotearoa New Zealand

-Learn about the history, society and culture of Aotearoa New Zealand to become a more informed citizen and contribute to New Zealand society.
+Become a more informed citizen by learning more about the history, society and culture of Aotearoa New Zealand and contribute to New Zealand society.

 The knowledge and skills you will develop